A delightful way to stay connected

-As a solo founder, how do you determine if an AI opportunity that you identified is technically feasible and worth pursuing?
+How do you determine if an AI opportunity is technically feasible and worth pursuing?

-His vision involved a solution, potentially leveraging AI, that would passively keep an eye on people’s communications, help identify their most important relationships, and support users to stay in touch with them.
+His vision was of a tool that would passively keep an eye on people’s communications across channels, help identify their most important relationships, and support users to stay in touch with them.

-Josh came to thoughtbot to validate that this was an opportunity worth pursuing and learn whether it was technically feasible.
+Despite being a serial founder with a successful acquisition by Google, Josh came to thoughtbot’s experts to validate that this was an opportunity worth pursuing and to learn whether it was technically feasible.

 Two women chatting in a professional context.